 Many POWs died from malnutrition and dysentery.
 The POWs received one meal a day which consisted of dried fish and soup.
 Water was rationed and there were no medical supplies to treat the sick.
 The floor was covered in human waste.

-At Mukden, the POWs were held at Hoten Camp where he became POW 167.
+In Mukden, the POWs were held at Hoten Camp.
+After the POWs arrived, the Japanese issued new POW numbers and Carl was now POW 352.
 The first camp was a temporary camp surrounded by a barbed-wire fence with crisscrossed barbed wire between two fences.
-The fences were three and a half feet high and four feet apart.
 The POWs lived in 19 barracks built by the Russians.
-Each one was long, low, and doubled-walled, wooden structures sunk about two feet in the ground.
+Each one was a long, low, and doubled-walled, wooden structure sunk about two feet in the ground.
 They were about 14 feet wide and 125 feet long and had three entrances.
-There were entrances at each end of the barracks and one in the middle of every barracks.
+There were entrances at each end of the barracks and one in the middle of every barrack.
 The middle entrance was the widest entrance.
 The barracks were built by the Russians with half of the building in the ground and half of the building above ground.
-A center bricked aisle ran down the center of the buildings with raised wooden platforms on both sides for the POWs to sleep.
+A center-bricked aisle ran down the center of the buildings with raised wooden platforms on both sides for the POWs to sleep.
 Each barracks also had two or three wooden blank tables and benches.
 The POWs received one shuttle of coal so they could heat the barracks once a day.

 The temperature was something that the prisoners had to deal with on a daily basis.
 The Japanese gave the POWs only a bucket of coal that was supposed to heat an entire barracks and last one day and night.
 The POWs were so cold that they snuck out of the barracks at night to the warehouse where the dead were stored.
 They would take a corpse out of a box and put it in a box with another corpse.
 They would take the box and break it up so they could burn it to keep warm.
 If a POW was the first to wake up in the morning and looked down the aisle of the barracks, every man would have his blanket pulled over his head for warmth.